umbraco/UmbracoDocs/Documentation/Using-Umbraco/Backoffice-Overview/Property-Editors/Built-in-Property-Editors-v7/Grid-Layout.md

         "value_3"
     ]

 and will translate in to three different options where each string will become a radiobutton.
-The String represents the value of the option.
+The strings represent the value of the options.

 **modifier** is a basic way to prepend, append or wrap the value from the editor in a simple string.
 This is especially useful when working with custom styles which often requires additional values to function.
 For instance if you want to set a background image you can get an image path from the image picker view.
 But in order for it to work with css it has to be wrapped in `url()`.
 In that case you set the **modifier** to `url('{0}')` which means that `{0}` is replaced with the editor value.